 These thoughts are nothing to be ashamed of, but they are a reason to seek a diagnosis and treatment.

-ways to stop intrusive thoughts
+Ways to manage intrusive thoughts

 - Cognitive behavioral therapy (CBT).
 Talk therapy is a way for you to discuss distressing thoughts with a mental health expert.
 You’ll learn ways of thinking and reacting that can help you become less sensitive to the intrusive thoughts.
 In a controlled setting, your therapist may also expose you to triggers for your intrusive thoughts so you can develop healthy responses.